-If you would like to explore and enjoy the best of Balkans this is a perfect Balkan Tour for you.
+If you would like to explore and enjoy the best of the Balkans this is a perfect Balkan Trip for you.

-Starting from Macedonia we continue through Albania, Montenegro, Bosnia & Herzegovina and finish this amazing expereince in Serbia.
+Starting from Macedonia we continue through Albania, Montenegro, Bosnia & Herzegovina and finish this amazing experience in Serbia.

-Skopje is the city with which we start this Balkan Tour.
+Skopje is the city with which we start this Balkan Trip.

 After we welcome you at the airport and do hotel check-in, we will start exploring Skopje.